FAQs

 How long will it take to get my pet’s remains back?

 Your pet’s aquamated remains will be delivered within 3-7 business days in most cases to either you or your veterinarian’s office.
-If you order custom services, such as Parting Stones, then additional business days may be required.
+If you order custom services, then additional business days may be required.

 How do I know if the remains I’m getting back really belong to my pet?